 Contempt of Court

-Contempt of court cases, in a family law setting, occur when one party or the other does not following the court’s orders.
+Contempt of court cases, in a family law setting, occur when one party or the other does not follow the court’s orders.
 At Plog & Stein, P.C., our Denver contempt of court attorneys recognize that court orders are to be taken seriously and that the ramifications of not following them can be costly.
-As such, we are ready to bring contempt actions for our clients, or to defend those clients accused of being in contempt.
+As such, we are ready to bring contempt actions for our clients or to defend those clients accused of being in contempt of court.